gaetanBloch/jstricky-scopes/README.md

 # jstricky-scopes
-JavaScript Tricky Concepts on Scopes and Hoisting
+JavaScript Tricky Concepts on Scope and Hoisting